okfn-brasil/serenata-de-amor/README.md

 $ python rosie.py run
 ```

+The toolbox expects to find Amazon credentials in a `config.ini` file.
+If You get an error of missing `config.ini` you can just copy the `config.ini.example` to a `congig.ini` and everything will run smoothly.

 A `/tmp/serenata-data/irregularities.xz` file will be created.
 It's a compacted CSV with all the irregularities Rosie is able to find.

 Also a target directory (where files are saved) can de passed — for example: